 Let's take our first steps into programming with smoΞ» (pronounced like "small" but with "o" instead of "a").
 The language simplifies a lot of traditional programming concepts while keeping the ability to write very fast yet safe code.
-Some level of control is sacrificed in the process, but this means that you do not need to worry too much about details either.
+Some level of control is sacrificed in the process, but this means that you do not need to worry too much about details.

-To set things up, download the smol executable
+download the smol executable

 from the language's latest release.